gsiametis/dreampy_dns/README.md

-### dream_py_dns python script
+### dreampy_dns python script
-Python script for updating Dreamhost's DNS custom records.
+Python script for updating Dreamhost.com DNS custom records.

 This is a simple python script for updating the
-DNS Custom Records in Dreamhost Nameservers using Dreamhost API commands.
+DNS Custom Records in Dreamhost.com Nameservers using Dreamhost API commands.

 ## License